ejscribner/couchbase-tutorials/tutorial/markdown/mobile/sync-gateway-setup/sync-gateway-setup.md

 ```

 1.  <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/current/configuration-properties-legacy.html#Interface ">interface</a> and <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/current/configuration-properties-legacy.html#adminInterface ">adminInterface</a> are used to define which ports that Sync Gateway will run on.
 Note if you change the default values, you will also need to update your mobile app's replication configuration.
 2. log and <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/current/configuration-properties-legacy.html#logging">logging</a> set up the logging configuration.
 3. <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/current/configuration-properties-legacy.html#disable_persistent_config">disable_persistent_config</a> is required to run in <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/current/configuration-properties-legacy.html">Legacy Pre-3.0 Configuration</a> mode
 4. <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/current/configuration-properties-legacy.html#server_tls_skip_verify">server_tls_skip_verify</a> is set to true because the Couchbase Server container is not using TLS in it's configuration.  **NOTE**:  DO NOT run with TLS disabled in production!
 5. <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/current/configuration-properties-legacy.html#use_tls_server">use_tls_server</a> is set to false so that the mobile app can communicate with the Sync Gateway server over HTTP instead of HTTPS.
 This is for the sake of simpliciy.  **NOTE**:  DO NOT run with TLS disabled in production!

-> **Note**:  To use TLS with something like self signed certificates would greatly increases the complexity and length of this tutorial.
+> **Note**:  To use TLS with something like self-signed certificates would greatly increase the complexity and length of this tutorial.
 For this reason the tutorial shows the configuration without certificates.

 ```json
 "databases": {